 While the Egyptians rejoiced, the opposite happened for Japan’s Tomokazu Harimoto.
-Harimoto was left astonished when he faced a round of 16 defeats against Slovenia’s Darko Jorgic.
+Harimoto was left astonished when he faced a round of 16 defeat against Slovenia’s Darko Jorgic.
 Jorgic, seeded 18th, made a spectacle of the rankings and bashed the third-seeded Japanese player’s dreams of holding the gold medal on home soil.

 Road To Tokyo – Tomokazu Harimoto – From Young Talent to Leading Man

 Another historic moment comes from none other than the Chinese legend Ma Long as he obliterated his teammate, Fan Zhendong, in the great final of the men’s singles match.
 He has made history by becoming another three times world table tennis champion.
 Ma Long became the first to defend the title.

 This one victory of Ma over Fan made Ma the greatest current table tennis player.
 However, the 2021 World Table Tennis Championship that took place in Houston updates Fan Zhendong as the winner of the Men’s singles title once again.

-Looking Back At The Table Tennis Olympics Medal History
+Looking Back at The Table Tennis Olympics History Medals

-The highest number of Table Tennis Olympics medals belongs to none other than China ever since the 1988 Summer Olympics.
-The athlete medal leader scorecard is all dominated by the golden stars on the red canton flag of China.
+The highest number of Table Tennis Olympics medals has been in China since the 1988 Summer Olympics.
+The athlete medal leader scorecard is dominated by the golden stars on the red canton flag of China.
 Also, only once was the golden Nordic cross on the field of Sweden’s flag’s light blue and the black-red-golden tricolor of that of the Germans and twice the whites of Japan’s and South Korea’s.

 The Chinese men’s team was the top seed, and they extended their 100 percent winning record by defeating the second seed in Germany.
 As China gained more and more achievements, Ma has also become the most decorated table tennis athlete in the sport’s history, with five gold medals.

 But who has won the highest number of medals at the Table Tennis Olympics?

-Looking at the list of the Olympics medalists in table tennis, you can see that Wang Hao, Ma Long, and Wang Nan – all the three draws as the winner of the highest number of Table Tennis Olympics medals in history.
+Looking at the list of the Olympics medalists in table tennis, you can see that Wang Hao, Ma Long, and Wang Nan – all three draw as the winner of the highest number of Table Tennis Olympics medals in history.